Drup/LILiS/README.md

 ## Architecture of the project

 This project has two parts :
-	- mini-calc, a very small library to use arithmetic expression
+	- mini_calc, a very small library to use arithmetic expression
-	- L-sytem, the core engine
+	- lilis, the core engine
+	- glilis, the graphical stuff

-The actual implementation depends of Batteries included and ocamlbuild.
+The actual implementation depends on batteries.
 The graphical interface depends of the [ocaml binding of cairo][ocaml-cairo].
-This may change in the futur.
+This may change in the future.

 [ocaml-cairo]: https://forge.ocamlcore.org/projects/cairo/